david-abel/simple_rl/README.md

-# mdps
+# simpleRL
-Some simple infrastructure for experimenting with Markov Decision Processes in Python 2.7.
+A simple framework for experimenting with Reinforcement Learning and Markov Decision Processes in Python 2.7.

 See _experiments/runExperiments.py_ to run some basic experiments.